-Guided pathways strategy involves rethinking academic programs and support services to help achieve four main objectives:
+Guided pathways strategy involves integrating academic programs and support services to help achieve four main objectives:

 - Mapping pathways to student end goals.